-At present, data on people aged 50-64 who are homeless, or at risk of becoming homeless is not available.
-An indication of this cohort is provided in the factsheet using data from the National Screening and Assessment Form (NSAF), provided by the Department of Health and Aged Care (the Department).
+At present, data on people aged 50-64 who are homeless, or at risk of becoming homeless is limited.
+An indication of this cohort is provided in the factsheet using data from the National Screening and Assessment Form (NSAF), provided by the Department of Health, Disability and Ageing (the Department).